muety/wakapi/README.md

 <summary><b>How are durations calculated?</b></summary>

 Inferring a measure for your coding time from heartbeats works a bit differently than in WakaTime.
-While WakaTime has <a href="https://wakatime.com/faq#timeout">timeout intervals</a>, Wakapi essentially just pads every heartbeat that occurs after a longer pause with 2 extra minutes.
+While WakaTime has <a href="https://wakatime.com/faq#timeout">timeout intervals</a>, Wakana essentially just pads every heartbeat that occurs after a longer pause with 2 extra minutes.

 Here is an example (circles are heartbeats):